trueadm/ripple/README.md

 #### Transporting Reactivity

 Ripple doesn't constrain reactivity to components only.
-Reactivity can be used inside other functions (and classes in the future) and be composed in a way to improve expressitivity and co-location.
+Reactivity can be used inside other functions (and classes in the future) and be composed in a way to improve expressivity and co-location.

 Ripple provides a very nice way to transport reactivity between boundaries so that it's persisted – using objects and arrays.
 Here's an example using arrays to transport reactivity: